dynarithmic/twain_library-java/README.md

 # Dynarithmic TWAIN Library Java interface
 This repositiory contains the new version of the Java Native Interface (JNI) bridge to the Dynarithmic TWAIN Library.

 Note that there is very little documentation to the new Java/JNI bridge.
-If you desire to use this early version of the Java/JNI code, here is what you will need to get started:
+Here is what you will need to get started:

 1. [Version 5.9.2 of the DTWAIN library](https://github.com/dynarithmic/twain_library?tab=readme-ov-file#anchor-dtwain-setup).
 (For this release of the Java interface, you should be using [this release version](https://github.com/dynarithmic/twain_library/releases/tag/v5.9.2) of the DTWAIN library).